 4 – Source of the Nile

 River Nile is generally known as the longest river in the world with its source beginning right from Jinja – Uganda.
 The word “Nile” is a Greek word that means valley.
-The river starts from the Northeast of Africa and flows from the nearby areas close to the equator line to the extreme safari desert and after that straight to the eastern Mediterranean Sea.
-River Nile is around 6600 kilometers long and passes through nine countries; however, is most centered to Egypt and Uganda.
+The river starts from the Jinja Uganda (central Uganda) and flows through Sudan & Egypt pouring into the eastern Mediterranean Sea.
+River Nile is around 6600 kilometres long and passes through 3 countries (South Sudan, Sudan & Egypt), however, is mostly centred to Egypt and Uganda.

 5 – Murchison Falls